jakejenn21/Machine-Learning/README.md

 DualSVM.py - SVM in the dual domain - utilizes optimization libraries

+Problem5.py - Helper calculation for Part 1 Problem 5 in calculating subgradients by hand

 SVMTests.py - TEST UNIT FOR EACH OF THE SVM IMPLEMENTATIONS